 On January 12, 1971, 20-year old Robert Bryant and two companions robbed and killed Edward McCormack on the street in Philadelphia.
 Bryant, who already had a felony record, was convicted of murder.

 With a de facto death penalty moratorium in place in anticipation of the United States Supreme Court’s landmark Furman v.
 Georgia decision, Bryant was sentenced to life imprisonment at SCI-Graterford on June 2, 1972.

-Assaulting a prison psychologist in 1974 brought Bryant a second life sentence and a transfer to SCI-Pittsburgh (formerly Western Penitentiary).
+Assaulting a prison psychologist in 1974 brought Bryant a second life sentence (Pittsburgh Press, April 17, 1986) and a transfer to SCI-Pittsburgh (formerly Western Penitentiary).

 Chapman, who lived in Homestead, was serving the second year of a 15-30 year sentence for a series of burglaries and robberies across the eastern neighborhoods of Pittsburgh.

 Bryant was convicted of first-degree murder on April 16, 1986, and sentenced to death two days later.
 That conviction was quickly overturned by the trial court after it was determined the jury had mistakenly been given information it should not have seen.
 Bryant was retried, convicted, and sentenced to death again on March 31, 1987.

 Larry Greer was acquitted at trial in Chapman’s killing.